MuhammedKeremDemirbent/AspanGround/README.md

 ## Some of Features and Opportunities

-- Unique System: Mathematical and Mechatronic enginnering students made a communication system with STM32 and telemetry.
+- 🎨 Unique System: Mathematical and Mechatronic enginnering students made a communication system with STM32 and telemetry.

-- 🚀 Easy and Free to Use:
+- 🪶 Easy and Free to Use: The interface, which has a basic level design, is easy for people to use and free.

-- Open Source: You can download ground control codes and update them.
+- 🌍 Open Source: You can download ground control codes and update them.

 ## 🔗 Useful Links

 * 💼[Linkedn](https://www.linkedin.com/company/aspan-uav/)

 * 📸[İnstagram](https://www.instagram.com/aspanuav/)